navinkumarsingh/Java/README.md

 ## Repository Structure

 - Organized by topic and difficulty for easy navigation.
-- Each folder contains code samples and assignments.
+- Each folder contains theory, code samples and assignments.

 ## Connect